How to Read Course Descriptions

 NURS 179.
 Professional Communication and Reasoning Development.
 3 Units

-Prerequisite(s): NURS 170 (maybe taken concurrently); and Junior standing; a WPJ Portfolio score OR ENGL 109M or ENGL 109W.
+Prerequisite(s): NURS 171A (may be taken concurrently); and Junior standing; a WPJ Portfolio score OR ENGL 109M or ENGL 109W.

-General Education Area/Graduation Requirement: Humanities (Area C2), Writing Intensive Graduation Requirement (WI)
+General Education Area/Graduation Requirement: Writing Intensive Graduation Requirement (WI), Humanities (3-B)

 Term Typically Offered: Fall, Spring

-This hybrid course is designed to expand communication and leadership skills among RN to BSN students in their professional practice.
+This course is designed to expand communication and leadership skills among RN to BSN students in their professional practice.
 Students will develop an understanding of the humanities and diverse cultures through the lens of nursing practice.
-Specifically, students will reflect on how culture and experience determines the human condition which is reflected in their animating ideas and values towards health and healthcare.
+Specifically, students will reflect on how culture and experience determine the human condition which is reflected in their animating ideas and values towards health and healthcare.
+This course requires a minimum of 5,000 words of formal, graded writing related to course content.
+Course meets Writing Intensive & GE AREA C2/3B Humanities requirements.

 NURS 180.
 Transition to Graduate Nursing Education through Writing.
 2 Units